cbourke/ComputerScienceII/notes/1251-Spring2025/CSCE156H/03-databases.md

 * Data is repeated unnecessarily
 * Consistency issues: data anomalies
 * Integrity issues: different ways of representing missing or non-existant data
-* There is no enforcmeent of rules: if you expected a `double` (GPA) there is nothing stopping you from entering "hello"
+* There is no enforcment of rules: if you expected a `double` (GPA) there is nothing stopping you from entering "hello"
 * Organization problems: not sorted
 * There is no security
 * Formatting issues